Waiting staff

 Many restaurants choose a specific uniform for their waiting staff to wear.
 Waiting staff may receive tips as a minor or major part of their earnings, with customs varying widely from country to country.

 Terminology

-An individual waiting tables (or waiting on or waiting at tables) or waitering or waitressing is commonly called a waiter, server, front server, waitress, member of the wait staff, waitstaff, serving staff server, waitperson, or waitron.
+An individual waiting tables (or waiting on or waiting at tables) or waitering or waitressing is commonly called a waiter, server, front server, waitress, Chef de Rang (for fine dining), member of the wait staff, waitstaff, serving staff server, waitperson, or waitron.
 The last two terms are gender neutral but rarely used, and the terms waiter and server are increasingly used for women too.
-Archaic terms such as serving girl, serving wench, or serving lad are generally used only within their historical context.
+Archaic terms such as serving girl, serving wench, or serving lad are generally used only within their historical context, and are generally seen as rude in the modern vocabulary.

 Roles

 In large luxury establishments, there are often multiple ranks of waiting staff in the dining room: